-Find the perfect UK National Park for your family staycation
+Find your perfect UK National Park for a summer break

-The Peak District National Park turns 70 this year.
+The Peak District National Park turned 70 recently.
 It’s the UK’s original national park and still one of the best for walking, climbing, cycling and time-stood-still villages.

 Why families love the Peak District

 - Less than an hour’s drive east of Manchester.

 - Over 30 miles of historic railway lines levelled for traffic-free walking and cycling.

 - More than 1500 miles of walking trails – The Pennine Way starts here.

 - The sensationally wild and dramatic landscape – hint’s in the name.

 6/7 Lake District National Park, Cumbria